pietrop/pietrop.github.io/_posts/ttqf/2017-11-16-ffmpeg-electron.md

 As you might have noticed [the config module contains the path to ffmpeg](https://github.com/OpenNewsLabs/autoEdit_2/blob/master/config.js#L6) and [to ffprobe](https://github.com/OpenNewsLabs/autoEdit_2/blob/master/config.js#L7).
 And to do so it’s relying on an external module. [`ffmpeg-static`](https://github.com/OpenNewsLabs/autoEdit_2/blob/master/package.json#L121) and [`ffprobe-static`](https://github.com/OpenNewsLabs/autoEdit_2/blob/master/package.json#L122).

-`static-ffmpeg` module containes pre-built binaries  for ffmpeg for the various operating system.
+`static-ffmpeg` module contains pre-built binaries for ffmpeg for the various operating system.

-This gives you the advantage that you could be developing this app on mac, linux and windows, without ffmpeg on your machine and could still be developing contributing to each OS version (with a few tweaks to the build process depending on the OS).
+This gives you the advantage that you could be developing this app on Mac, Linux, and windows, without ffmpeg on your machine and could still be developing contributing to each OS version (with a few tweaks to the build process depending on the OS).

 <!-- move this -->